flu-crew/smot/README.md

  * parsec
  * docopt

-Python v3.5 and later (required for Biopython)
+Python v3.6 and later (required for string interpolation)